Forms: designing a scalable data collection system for schools

 A secure archive of submitted forms allows parents to review past submissions, ensuring accuracy and easy record-keeping.

-Following the same design principles used for the school-facing side, this interface prioritises efficiency and clarity, ensuring a seamless and intuitive experience for parents while aligning with the existing design system.
+This interface prioritises efficiency and clarity, ensuring a seamless experience for parents while staying aligned with the wider design system.

 Design refinements: evolving the user experience

-Throughout the design process, I refined key areas based on internal feedback and iterative testing, ensuring a more intuitive experience within project constraints.
+Throughout the design process, I refined key areas based on internal feedback and iterative testing to create a more intuitive experience within project constraints.

 Improved information hierarchy – I adjusted layouts to prioritise key actions and reduce cognitive load.
-Labels and field groupings were refined to improve scanability, helping users locate and complete tasks faster.
+Labels and field groupings were refined to improve scanability and help users complete tasks faster.

 Enhanced form interactions – Input behaviours were fine-tuned to clarify required vs. optional fields, improve validation messaging, and reduce friction when navigating forms.

-These refinements were key to delivering an intuitive experience while balancing technical and business constraints.
+These refinements were essential in delivering a smoother, more usable experience while staying aligned with technical and business requirements.

 Delivery